Tony Evers moves forward with equipment purchases to fight COVID-19, calls on GOP lawmakers for $700 million in funding

 “Our current general fund balance can’t support that request, so we are very concerned about the impact on other vital parts of state government if we are not careful in the use of state dollars,” Vos and Fitzgerald said in the email.

-As of Saturday, 989 Wisconsinites had tested positive of the respiratory disease, according to the Department of Health Services.
-More than 15,000 people have tested negative and 13 have died.
+As of Sunday, 1,112 Wisconsinites had tested positive for the respiratory disease, according to the Department of Health Services, an increase of 123 from Saturday.
+More than 15,000 people have tested negative and 13 have died, including one in Dane County.

+Public Health Madison and Dane County reported a total of 183 confirmed cases of COVID-19 in the county as of 4:30 p.m.
+Sunday, up from 172 cases reported Saturday.

 Concerned about COVID-19?